Why Choose hardwood

 Not sure where to start with your remodeling project?
 Get the support you need from experts you can trust!
-We offer free design consultations so you can be sure your home improvement project goes off without a hitch.
+We offer design consultations so you can be sure your home improvement project goes off without a hitch.
 Click below or visit our Denton, TX showroom to learn more!

 Don't just take our word for it!
 If you're still on the fence about working with The Design House, check out what our satisfied customers say about their experience.